unisonweb/unison/unison-src/transcripts/merges.output.md

     master.frobnicate : builtin.Nat -> builtin.Nat

-  ⍟ I've updated to these definitions:
+  ⍟ I've updated these names to your new definition:

     master.y : builtin.Text
+      (The old definition was also named feature2.y.
+I updated this name too.)

 .> view master.y